niiadu/SongPlaylistProject-DLBCSPJWD01/README.md

 - Refresh the page or log out
 - Open a new tab to the same URL or log in again.
 - **Expected:** User session persists across page refreshes, new tabs, and logout

+## 👨🏼‍🦰Author
+Created by NiiAdu, as part of IU Java and Web Development Project.